 The process is initiated upon SynPat’s execution of a Patent Purchase Agreement (PPA) with a patent seller at the Seller’s Upfront Price (SUP).
 The PPA includes a closing deadline of 100 days.

 SynPat performs its due diligence and extends to operating companies executed offers to license the patents at prices equal to the SUP divided by the Number of Participants (NoP) in the syndicate.
-SynPat provides the PPA along with diligence materials to facilitate review of the patents.
+SynPat provides the PPA subject to a nondisclosure agreement to which the Seller is a beneficiary that prohibits disclosure of the existence of the PPA and any of the PPA's terms (the "NDA") along with diligence materials to facilitate review of the patents.

 Companies that wish to participate in the syndicate must send SynPat a Request to Participate, stating the maximum license fee they commit to pay.